 | How can I lower the fat in this recipe?

 You can substitute more of the marinated vegetables and reduce the amount of cheese and salami in this recipe.
-You could also subtitute a leaner meat instead of salami, will lower the fat in this recipe too.
+In addition, using leaner meat instead of salami, will lower the fat in this recipe too.

 | Can I use fresh herbs instead of dried Italian seasoning?